lap309/Statistics/Hypothesis\AB Testing/readme.md

 # Central Limit Theorem

 #### Part 1: <br>
-The distribution of sample means with replacement (from a greater population) will approximately be normally distributed as the sample size gets larger.
+The distribution of sample means with replacement (from a greater population) will approximately be normally distributed as the number of samples gets larger.
 This will hold true regardless of whether the source population is normal or skewed, provided the sample size is sufficiently large (usually n > 30).
 If the population distribution is normal, you don’t need n>30

 Ex: 	pop size N = 1000			Sample size n = 50 <br>
     	Pop mean = 150<br>